-Additionally, the Committee obtains executive compensation recommendations from our Chairman and CEO, Vice President, Human Resources and Distributor Development, and Managing Director, Total Rewards and Employee Services that reflect individual performance; corporate, division and/or plant performance, as applicable; tenure in the position; comparison to market; level of professional experience; duties and responsibilities; internal pay comparisons; and outside market factors, including general economic conditions.
-Neither the Chairman and CEO nor the Vice President, Human Resources and Distributor Development provide input or recommendations with respect to his or her own compensation.
+Additionally, the Committee obtains executive compensation recommendations from our Chairman and CEO, Vice President, Human Resources, Distributor Development and General Counsel, and Managing Director, Total Rewards and Employee Services that reflect individual performance; future potential; corporate, division and/or plant performance, as applicable; tenure in the position; comparison to market; level of professional experience; duties and responsibilities; internal pay comparisons; and outside market factors, including general economic conditions.
+In addition, as needed during the fiscal year, the Committee reviews significant events that have occurred at our Company, including merger and acquisition activity, and assesses whether such events necessitate a change in compensation for our executive officers.

+Neither the Chairman and CEO nor the Vice President, Human Resources, Distributor Development and General Counsel provide input or recommendations with respect to his or her own compensation.
 The Chair of the Committee is also responsible for coordinating a performance evaluation for the Chairman and CEO based on feedback from all non-employee directors in connection with the ratification of the Chairman and CEO's compensation by the Board.
-Information on the compensation of our named executive officers is found under "Executive Compensation" beginning on page 29.
+Information on the compensation of our named executive officers is found under "Executive Compensation" beginning on page 28.
 Also, at the beginning of each fiscal year, the Committee certifies the achievement of the applicable performance goals previously established by the Committee for the annual cash incentive awards and performance share awards and approves resulting payouts, if any.

-The Compensation & Human Resources Committee retained Willis Towers Watson to assist in the design and review of our executive compensation program during fiscal 2018.
-Additional information regarding the role of Willis Towers Watson during fiscal 2018 is found under "Compensation Discussion and Analysis-Role of the Independent External Compensation Consultant" beginning on page 32.
-From time to time, the Committee also has engaged Willis Towers Watson to perform other compensation consulting services, which in fiscal 2018 included a review of non-employee director compensation and a compensation risk assessment.
-For the services performed for us in fiscal 2018, the Committee assessed the independence of Willis Towers Watson pursuant to SEC and NYSE rules and concluded that the work of Willis Towers Watson did not raise any conflicts of interest.
-A representative from Willis Towers Watson attended two of the four Committee meetings in fiscal 2018, including executive sessions without Management present, to act as a resource to the Committee in carrying out its responsibilities.
+The Compensation & Human Resources Committee retained Willis Towers Watson to assist in the design and review of our executive compensation program during fiscal 2019.
+Additional information regarding the role of Willis Towers Watson during fiscal 2019 is found under "Compensation Discussion and Analysis-Role of the Independent External Compensation Consultant" on page 31.
+From time to time, the Committee also has engaged Willis Towers Watson to perform other compensation consulting services, which in fiscal 2019 included a review of non-employee director compensation, an assessment of risk as it relates to our incentive plans, and compensation consulting services relating to the acquisition of The Charles Machine Works, Inc., or CMW, including providing advice and market trends relating to compensation in connection with significant merger and acquisition transactions, as well as providing recommendations on in-cycle incentives and retention strategies.
+For the services performed for us in fiscal 2019, the Committee assessed the independence of Willis Towers Watson pursuant to SEC and NYSE rules and concluded that the work of Willis Towers Watson did not raise any conflicts of interest.
+Representatives from Willis Towers Watson attended three of the four Committee meetings in fiscal 2019, including executive sessions without Management present, to act as a resource to the Committee in carrying out its responsibilities.
 The Committee, through its Chair, can request an independent meeting with representatives from our independent external compensation consultant at any time.
 The Committee also has the authority to obtain advice and assistance from external legal, accounting or other advisers.